Dynamic Model Averaging for Practitioners in Economics and Finance: The eDMA Package: Computational challenges

 In this paper, we provide practical solutions to these problems.
 First, reduction in computation time is implemented by writing all the code in \proglang{C++} using the \code{armadillo} library of \cite{sanderson.2010}.
 Second, we exploit multiple processors through the \code{OpenMP} API whenever the hardware is suited for that.
 The combination of \proglang{C++} routines and parallel processing permits to dramatically speed up the computations over the same code written in plain \proglang{R}.

 In order to provide an intuitive example of the advantages of our package, we report a comparison between our code and the available \pkg{dma} package of \cite{dma}.
+Note that, the \pkg{dma} package is entirety written in plain \proglang{R} and cannot be run in parallel, consequently, even if the algorithm we implement is slightly different from those of \pkg{dma} \citep[recall that we follow the implementation of][]{dangl_halling.2012}, improvement in computational time should be principally attributed to the two aforementioned reasons.

 For this experiment, since the \pkg{dma} package cannot operate over a grid value of $\delta$, we fix $\delta$ at $0.95$.
 We simulate $T=\{100,500,1000\}$ observations from a DLM with $n = \{4,6,8,10,12,14,16\}$ predictors and evaluate the differences in the computational time of the \code{dma()} function in the \pkg{dma} package and the \code{DMA()} function in the presented \pkg{eDMA} package.
 The experiment is performed on a standard Intel Core i7--4790 processor with 8 threads and Ubuntu 12.04 server edition.